 This is a page to list famous politicians or people who ran for office but didn't win, and notable political commentators.
-To keep the page to a manageable size, only the current US President, UK Prime Minister and German Chancellor are listed here, former holders of each office can be found at U.S. Presidents
+In short: those politicians who never became Prime Minister or President.

 - Joe Biden: Current Vice President of the United States of America; former US Senator (D-DE) from 1973-2009.